bahmutov/cypress-examples/docs/recipes/should-read.md

 ])
 ```

+The assertion ensures there is the exact number of elements and the text inside each element is the same as the given string.

-You can use either exact text matches or match against regular expressions.
+With `should read`, you can use either exact text matches or match against regular expressions.
 For example, if we do not know the precise fine amount, we could use:

 ```js
 cy.get('li').should('read', [